From Zero to an Interactive Social Robot using ROS4HRI and LLMs

 Since we are using communication_hub

-"<set expression(happy)> great to hear from you!
+"<set expression(happy)> I'm the famous emotion mirroring robot!
 My holiday was great <set expression(amazed)>, thank you for asking! <set expression(neutral)>"

 communication_hub

-, while available on the Docker image, is not open-source.
-However, you could also simply manually set the robot’s expression by publishing on the/robot_face/expression
+, while available in binary form in the Docker image, is not open-source.
+Alternatively, you can also simply manually set the robot’s expression by publishing on the/robot_face/expression

 Step 3: emotion mimicking game